michelou/dotty-examples/DRONE.md

 > **&#9755;** ***Installation policy***<br/>
 > When possible we install software from a [Zip archive](https://www.howtogeek.com/178146/htg-explains-everything-you-need-to-know-about-zipped-files/) rather than via a Windows installer.
 In our case we defined **`C:\opt\`** as the installation directory for optional software tools (*in reference to* the [**`/opt/`**](http://tldp.org/LDP/Linux-Filesystem-Hierarchy/html/opt.html) directory on Unix).

-For instance our development environment looks as follows (*December 2018*):
+For instance our development environment looks as follows (*January 2019*):

 <pre style="font-size:80%;">
 C:\Program Files\Java\jdk1.8.0_191\